Government I-9 audits are spreading like the plague.

 Under President Bush, there would be a big immigration raid every few months with hundreds of workers arrested for using fake documents, prosecuted, jailed, and deported.
 Deported only to return in a few days or weeks.

 Under President Obama, it is the employers who must pay the piper.
-Few employers are farsighted enough to hire an attorney to perform an audit of their I-9 forms before they receive a Notice of Inspection from U.S. Immigration and Customs Enforcement (ICE).
+Few employers are farsighted enough to hire an attorney to perform an internal I-9 audit before they receive a Notice of Inspection from U.S. Immigration and Customs Enforcement (ICE).
 However, once ICE descends on an employer, frantic phone calls are made to immigration lawyers.
 Often, this is too little, too late.
 Many employers, even those who faithfully follow the I-9 requirements, are forced to fire a substantial portion of their workforce.

 What is the answer to this government-enforced madness?

 Even for true believers who think that E-Verify works with amazing accuracy and limited intrusion into the workplace, it ought to be obvious that one significant result of making this system mandatory would be that millions of people would lose their jobs.

 And who then would do the work that makes our economy run?
 Would unemployed Americans work the fields?
 How many laid off workers would take a job making beds at a hotel or washing plates in a restaurant?

 Immigration enforcement, never mind mandatory E-Verify, without Comprehensive Immigration Reform, would further cripple our still sputtering economic recovery.

 Take it from a former INS prosecutor, our present immigration policies have about as much chance of succeeding as did Prohibition in the 1920s.